Classical Greek philosopher and polymath

 According to Wikipedia,

 Aristotle was a Greek philosopher and polymath during the Classical period in Ancient Greece.
-Taught by Plato, he was the founder of the Lyceum, the Peripatetic school of philosophy, and the Aristotelian tradition.
-His writings cover many subjects including physics, biology, zoology, metaphysics, logic, ethics, aesthetics, poetry, theatre, music, rhetoric, psychology, linguistics, economics, politics, meteorology, geology and government.
+Taught by Plato, he was the founder of the Peripatetic school of philosophy within the Lyceum and the wider Aristotelian tradition.
+His writings cover many subjects including physics, biology, zoology, metaphysics, logic, ethics, aesthetics, poetry, theatre, music, rhetoric, psychology, linguistics, economics, politics, meteorology, geology, and government.
 Aristotle provided a complex synthesis of the various philosophies existing prior to him.
 It was above all from his teachings that the West inherited its intellectual lexicon, as well as problems and methods of inquiry.
 As a result, his philosophy has exerted a unique influence on almost every form of knowledge in the West and it continues to be a subject of contemporary philosophical discussion.

 This paper list is powered by the following services:

 Aristotle is most known for their academic work in the field of philosophy.
 They are also known for their academic work in the fields of biology, physics, earth sciences, literature, and mathematics.